 A good source to check is Safetravel.is or many of the local news stations like RUV.is.
 Looking at the weather and notably the wind speed and direction, can give you a good indication of whether the gas will be settling in the valley, blowing towards you or being sifted away in the opposite direction.
 Who would have ever thought we’d be hoping for a windy day in Iceland.
 Thankfully, these are quite frequent in this part of Iceland.

 Also, upon arrival at the trail the local authorities will quickly turn you away if the conditions have changed for the worse.

 How do I get to the volcanic eruption site?

-Once you have parked your car, there is a map that can be used to view the two different hiking trails, though both are well marked out.
+Once you have parked your car, there is a map that can be used to view the different hiking trails, though all are well marked out.
 You’ll also likely see many other tourists flowing back and forth on the path too on a clear day.
 In fact, if you are following a path and you don’t see anyone else around maybe this is a sign that you have either went the wrong way or the area is closed.